Jacqueline Kennedy believed in the Kennedy curse.

 "There's little dignity found in living your life in so public a fashion, and that's especially true of our children.
 However, this burden is one we Kennedys have carried for generations.
 If there's a curse, surely it's that."

-While tragedy indeed ran rampant in Eunice's generation and proceeded to not let up a bit in the next, it has sadly found its way to the new generation.
+While tragedy indeed ran rampant in Eunice's generation and proceeded to not let up a bit in the next, it has sadly found its way to the younger generations.

-Saoirse Kennedy Hill, the 22-year-old only child of Bobby Kennedy's daughter Courtney Kennedy Hill, was found dead of an apparent overdose Thursday afternoon at the family compound in Hyannis Port, the dynasty's longtime roost on Cape Cod.
-An autopsy was performed and the official cause and manner of death are pending toxicology results, according to the Cape and Islands District Attorney's Office.
+Saoirse Kennedy Hill, the 22-year-old only child of Bobby Kennedy's daughter Courtney Kennedy Hill, died Aug.
+1 of a drug overdose.
+Not the first in the family to battle substance abuse or mental health troubles, she was found unresponsive at the family compound in Hyannis Port, Mass., the dynasty's longtime roost on Cape Cod.

 "Our hearts are shattered by the loss of our beloved Saoirse," the family said in a statement confirming her death.
 "Her life was filled with hope, promise and love.
 She cared deeply about friends and family, especially her mother Courtney, her father Paul, her stepmother Stephanie, and her grandmother Ethel, who said, 'The world is a little less beautiful today.'"

-Eunice's daughter Maria Shriver alerted her Today colleague Al Roker via text that she wouldn't be in Friday, writing, Roker shared, "We need to appreciate every moment we have together.
+When second cousin Maria Shriver (daughter of Eunice Kennedy and Sargent Shriver) alerted her Today colleague Al Roker via text that she wouldn't be in on Aug.
+2, she wrote (as Roker shared), "We need to appreciate every moment we have together.
 Hug and talk to those you love."

-That goes for every single family, but it's hard to shake the feeling it means even more to some than most.
+That goes for everyone, but it's hard to shake the feeling it means even more to some than most.